on3n3o/postcard/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Postcard, please send an e-mail to Marcin Maciejewski via [marcin.maciejewski@ulanelectronics.com](mailto:marcin.maciejewski@ulanelectronics.com).
+If you discover a security vulnerability within Postcard, please send an e-mail to Marcin Maciejewski via [marcin.maciejewski@ulanelectronics.pl](mailto:marcin.maciejewski@ulanelectronics.pl).
 All security vulnerabilities will be promptly addressed.

 ## License